 This one likely comes as no surprise.
 The peak time of day for collisions is between 3 p.m. and 6 p.m.
 Interestingly though, the morning rush hour (from 6 a.m. to 9 a.m.) isn't the second most common time of day for a collision; that's from noon until 3 p.m.

 - Clear and sunny or when it's raining?

-Overwhelmingly, most collisions in Canada happen on clear and sunny days followed by overcast, cloudy days and rain days.
+Overwhelmingly, most collisions in Canada happen on clear and sunny days, followed by overcast days and then rainy days.